Talhanasar/BusTicket_Backend/readme.md

 # Bus Ticket API

 Welcome to the Bus Ticket API!
 This API provides endpoints for retrieving information about available buses and booked tickets for your bus booking system.
+Data is managed and stored using MongoDB.

 ## API Endpoints